Top 10 Preparedness Tips for Colorado

 Tip #5: If you don’t have insurance coverage for flooding and earthquakes, consider buying it.
 Flooding events are common in Colorado, with over 40% of the losses occurring outside of traditional “flood zones.”
 Even if you don’t live in an area classified as high flood risk, flood insurance provides important protection for heavy rain and related damage.
 Visit: www.floodsmart.gov to get informed.

 Earth movement, earthquakes and landslides are not covered by most homeowner policies and DO occur in Colorado.
 You have to buy this coverage separately.
-Many insurers are providing optional “earthquake” endorsements.
+Some insurers provide optional “earthquake” endorsements.
 Do your best to understand the deductibles and limitations.
 Get a quote to add flood and earthquake protection to your insurance safety net.

 Tip #6: Take advantage of mitigation (risk reduction) discounts.
-For example, if you install an impact resistant roofing material, a premium discount may help cover most of the additional cost over standard shingles.
-Living in a “Firewise” community or helping your community earn that designation may also reduce your insurance premium.
+For example, if you install an impact-resistant roofing material, a premium discount may help cover most of the additional cost over standard shingles.
+Living in a “Firewise” community or helping your community earn that designation may also reduce your insurance premium (check www.nfpa.org).
 Find out what mitigation discounts or incentives your current insurance company may offer.

 Tip # 8: If your insurer drops you, start shopping ASAP.
-Read UP’s publication: Dropped by Your Insurer: www.uphelp.org/droppedco
+In Colorado, your insurer is required to give you 60 days’ notice before dropping you as a customer.
+For more information, read UP’s publication: Dropped by Your Insurer in Colorado at: www.uphelp.org/droppedco.

-Tip # 9: Keep the area around your home and your gutters clear of brush, needles, etc. The #1 thing that helps firefighters is “defensible space” (clear space around the home, no plants).
+Tip # 9: Keep the area around your home and your gutters clear of brush, needles, etc. The #1 thing that helps firefighters is “defensible space” (clear space around the home; no plants).
 Clear out gutters and roof drains regularly.
 Install screens on all your roof vents to keep embers from flying in.
 Install spark arrestors in chimneys and get the chimney cleaned professionally.
-Ask your local Fire Department if they’ll inspect and certify for an insurance company that you’ve cleared brush adequately.
+Ask your local Fire Department if they’ll do a home assessment.
+The home assessment report provided can be shown to your insurance company to prove you’ve taken steps to protect your home.

 Tip # 10: Sign up for local emergency alerts and have a “go bag” with necessities and a plan for replacing medications, etc. in the event you’re evacuated.
 Keep a copy of your current insurance policies in a safe place.